Timinator2000/techio-algo-x/19 - 2025 and beyond/05 - nonograms with algorithm x.md

 * place segment
 * place white space

 Where this really gets interesting is in the process of identifying a full list of locations that are options for the placement of each segment.
-Based on the other segments in the line, the options are more limited that might think.
+Based on the other segments in the line, the options are more limited than you might think.

 </details>